daboigbae/react-native-component-lib/README.md

 #### Running sample project 🏃‍♀️ 🏃‍♀️ 🏃‍♀️ 🏃‍♀️ 🏃‍♀️

+Go to `package.json` and change the following `"main": "node_modules/expo/AppEntry.js",`

 ##### iOS
 Take the following steps to run the application locally for iOS